Chart Color Schemes

 Educational attainment in Sale aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate in 2016 was 20.9%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees were most common at 14.3%, followed by postgraduate qualifications (3.8%) and graduate diplomas (2.8%).
-Vocational credentials were prevalent, with 38.3% of residents aged 15+ holding them - advanced diplomas at 11.5% and certificates at 26.8%.
-Educational participation was high, with 27.8% of residents enrolled in formal education as of 2016.
+The area's university qualification rate is 20.9%, significantly lower than Victoria's average of 33.4%.
+This discrepancy presents both a challenge and an opportunity for targeted education initiatives.
+Bachelor degrees are the most common at 14.3%, followed by postgraduate qualifications (3.8%) and graduate diplomas (2.8%).
+Vocational credentials are prevalent, with 38.3% of residents aged 15+ holding such qualifications - advanced diplomas at 11.5% and certificates at 26.8%.

 Frequently Asked Questions - Education